The name of this organization shall be the Pennsylvania State Association of County Auditors.

 Any other interested persons, whom the association at its annual meeting may accept into associate membership, shall have all rights and privileges except the right to vote or hold an elected office.

-The officers of the association shall be a President, a Vice President, a Secretary and a Treasurer to be elected at the annual convention of the association.
+The officers of the association shall be a President, a Vice President, a Secretary, a Treasurer, and a Deputy Secretary to be elected at the annual convention of the association.
 They shall hold office for one year and until their successors are elected and their own term shall begin January 1 and terminate on December 31 of the year after they were elected.
+The President and Vice President shall be elected for a two-year term and shall not be eligible to serve consecutive elected terms.
 The Secretary and Treasurer shall be elected for a four-year term and shall not be eligible to serve consecutive elected terms.

-The President, the Secretary and the Treasurer shall receive compensation in amounts to be determined by the Executive Board and approved at the annual convention and receive reimbursement for expenses.
+The President, the Secretary, the Treasurer, and the Deputy Secretary shall receive compensation in amounts to be determined by the Executive Board and approved at the annual convention and receive reimbursement for expenses.

 The officers of the association must be County Auditors currently serving as such.
 In the event of a vacancy the Executive Board shall designate a qualified County Auditor to serve until the next annual convention.